 Use a touch-screen device to operate everything

 Install the control system on an iPad or tablet.
 The bigger screen makes it easier to use than a traditional clicker or a phone, and the touch screen makes it intuitive for everyone.
-Watching a movie or changing settings will always be a few swipes away, and the display allows for space for clear labeling and design.
+Watching a movie or changing settings will always be a few swipes away, and the display allows for space for clear labelling and design.
 A dedicated tablet is best, rather than a multipurpose one that already had a million apps that might be distracting for users.

 Scenes are preset control functions that are set up in advance.
 For example, a “play movie” scene may connect a series of automated actions that should take place when a movie plays: lights dim, blinds lower, sound and projectors roll, and the film begins to play.
 But scenes don’t have to be as simple as this.
 Kids may prefer louder sound and a little more ambient lighting than adults, so “play movie for kids” might be a required scene.